simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 06.05.2019 10:36 MF
+Made first draft of entity class Loan + LoanDAO based on User + UserDAO.
+Unsure on how to handle date – as a String, or Date-Object?

 ## 05.05.2019 16:33 SB
 Made the first entity class (User) and its DAO, select using firstname and lastname works flawlessly.
 Not added unittests but commits anyway just so you can see how I went about it. :)